survivejs/webpack-book/manuscript/appendices/01_comparison.md

 });
 ```

-Incidentally, it is possible to use `require` within the wrapper like this:
+Incidentally, it's possible to use `require` within the wrapper like this:

 ```javascript
 define(['require'], function (require) {